Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Cryptography/How-much-can-you-throw-on-a-Caesar-salad/README.md

 Yes!
 We managed to find the quote!

-> Experience is the Teacher of all things
+> 'Experience is the Teacher of all things'

 But that’s not the end!
-The question says:  mihi nomen latine! , which means name it in latin.
+The question says:  'mihi nomen latine!' , which means name it in latin.
 So we named it!
 Who said the quote?
-It was Gaius Julius Caesar, but that’s not in latin!
+It was Caivs Ilvis Caesar (eng.
+Gaius Julius Caesar)

 So the flag is: